Justice For All People

 May 21st 2017, Pioneer Church council amended our church’s Social Justice policy.
 Click here to read.

 -Homeless and Affordable Housing-

-Pioneer Church has a history of speaking truth (as we see it) to power on behalf of our homeless neighbors and for affordable housing for all who need it.
+Pioneer Church has a history of speaking the truth (as we see it) to power on behalf of our homeless neighbors and for affordable housing for all who need it.
 This month we wrote Sacramento City Councilmember Steve Hansen inviting him to talk with us at our Fellowship Hour about our church’s support for better police treatment of people who are homeless and for strengthening, not weakening, the city affordable housing ordinance.
 While speaking for the church, we also honor each church member’s freedom to make their own individual decisions, and there is no implication that the church speaks for all its members.
 The letter is posted on the bulletin board.

 -Winter Sanctuaries in Sacramento 2018-2019-

 This winter is so cold, and we will have a lot of rain!
-Here is the information of Winter Sanctuaries for homeless people-2015-2016.
+Here is the information of Winter Sanctuaries for homeless people 2018-2019.
 Click here to go to 211 Sacramento web site.

 -Where can I find help?

 Sacramento Steps Forward manages the Sacramento City and County Homelessness Continuum of Care.
-They work to coordinate, develop and implement policies that address homelessness, with a focus on solutions that will improve system efficiency and reduce the number of individuals experiencing homelessness in Sacramento region.
+They work to coordinate, develop and implement policies that address homelessness, with a focus on solutions that will improve system efficiency and reduce the number of individuals experiencing homelessness in the Sacramento region.

-You can go “Find Help” page from this link.
+You can go to the “Find Help” page from this link.

-Do you know over the 60% of homeless population in Sacramento has a mental illness or substance abuse?
-Their needs are not only food but also an appropriate mental health care.
-If homeless people want to take a mental health service from country, they must contact to Guest House.
+Do you know over the 60% of the homeless population in Sacramento has a mental illness or substance abuse?
+Their needs are not only food but also appropriate mental health care.
+If homeless people want to take a mental health service from the county, they must contact the Guest House.

 1400 North A Street, Bldg A, Sacramento, CA 95814